 The Riviera Maya is a popular part of Mexico’s Caribbean coast and is an ideal region for those who want to spend their holiday enjoying beautiful beaches and lively towns and cities.
 A favourite thing to do in this area is hiring a car to road trip up and down the coast, as there is one long road that joins together all of the attractions in the Riviera.

 If you’d rather not sit in a car, why not try a adrenaline-fuelled tour of the Riviera’s natural highlights that includes cave tours, swimming and snorkelling?

 There’s more than just nightlife and sunbathing here however; this Mexican region is also home to several sites of Mayan archaeological ruins that let you learn about the ancient history of the area.
 You can also visit the Reserva de la Biósfera Sian Ka’an which is home to numerous protected species within the wild, rugged landscape.
 The Riviera Maya might have a reputation for being nothing but a party destination, but there is far more to discover when you go a little further afield.

 For another coastal experience that is less rugged and more refined, head to the city of Cabo San Lucas in the south of the Baja California Peninsula.
 Once a quiet fishing village, this elegant destination has become a favourite holiday spot for many travellers wanting to make the most of its brilliant combination of beaches, urban attractions and surrounding landscape.

 Cabo San Lucas is particularly well known for its huge marina and deep-sea fishing, which also makes it a fantastic part of Mexico to enjoy deliciously fresh seafood.
-Watersports are particularly popular in January when the weather is so warm, but there’s also the whole city and all of its shops, restaurants and bars to explore if you’re not so keen on a busy, adventurous holiday.
+Watersports, boat trips and cruises are particularly popular in January when the weather is so warm, but there’s also the whole city and all of its shops, restaurants and bars to explore if you’re not so keen on a busy, adventurous holiday.